Dogs Off-Leash Parks and Areas

 The City of Boise offers a wide variety of opportunities for dogs to run and play off-leash.

-- 7 Dog off-leash parks and a variety of designated Ridge to Rivers trails in the Boise Foothills (open every day from sunrise to sunset).
+- 7 fenced-in areas within parks and a variety of designated Ridge to Rivers trails in the Boise Foothills (open every day from sunrise to sunset).
 All dog off-leash parks offer grass, mulch, chat or sand as surface material.

-- 9 Dog off-leash areas (available for off-leash use seasonally or during designated hours) located in developed multi-use parks with green grass, restrooms and irrigation.
+- 11 dog off-leash areas (available for off-leash use seasonally or during designated hours) located in developed multi-use parks with green grass, restrooms and irrigation.

 With all of these places for your four-legged friend to explore, it is important to remember that there are rules and regulations that need to be followed to ensure safe and clean parks for everyone to enjoy.
 Please pay attention to posted signs and notifications at park locations.

-Off-Leash Parks: Together Treasure Valley Dog Island at Ann Morrison Park, Bowler Park, Mariposa Park, Military Reserve Dog Park, Molenaar Park, Morris Hill Park and Pine Grove Park.
+Fenced-In Off-Leash Areas Within Parks: Together Treasure Valley Dog Island at Ann Morrison Park, Bowler Park, Mariposa Park, Military Reserve Dog Park, Molenaar Park, Morris Hill Park and Pine Grove Park.

-Off-Leash Areas: Ann Morrison Park (seasonal), Castle Hills Park, Cypress Park, Manitou Park, Optimist Youth Sports Complex (seasonal), Redwood Park, Sunset Park, Williams Park and Winstead Park.
+Off-Leash Areas: Ann Morrison Park (seasonal), Castle Hills Park, Cypress Park, Manitou Park, Optimist Youth Sports Complex (seasonal), Phillippi Park, Redwood Park, Simplot Sports Complex (seasonal), Sunset Park, Williams Park and Winstead Park.

 No pets allowed per city code, but service animals are welcome.